Computer Science, Philosophy, Honors Program

 Another area of research is science and religion, from a computer science perspective.
 More specifically, I am interested in the interplay between computer science, religion, pragmatism, and narrative.
-As a result, I have written and refereed for Zygon, the world’s leading religion and science journal.
+Consequently, I have written and refereed for Zygon, the world’s leading religion-and-science journal.
+The paper was entitled,“The Serpent’s Trail: William James, Object-Oriented Programming, and Critical Realism.”
+As a philosophical pragmatist, I believe much of the alleged conflict between science and religion stems from a counterproductive realist interpretation of both science and religion.
+I believe science is a human construct, designed primarily to solve problems we find pressing, but so is religion.
+Once we entertain this alternate way of understanding them, our conversations can be more productive.

 Early in my career, I received a Rockefeller Fellowship for a year of graduate training at Princeton.
-For 16 years, I had the pleasure of directing the Honors Program at Augsburg and I continue to teach three courses in the program each year.
 I have been selected for an “Honored Faculty Award” three times by the senior class at Augsburg after receiving an Outstanding Teaching Award at an earlier institution.
-I have received two National Science Foundation Grants, one for a major upgrade to the Honors Program; a Templeton Teaching Prize in Science and Religion (with Bruce Reichenbach); an ELCA summer study grant, University of the South; and, in 2014, two Innovation Fund grants from Augsburg.
+I have received two National Science Foundation Grants, one for a major upgrade to the Honors Program; a Templeton Teaching Prize in Science and Religion (with Bruce Reichenbach); an ELCA summer study grant, University of the South; and two Innovation Fund grants from Augsburg.

 - B.A.
 Pacific Lutheran University